-When you are speaking in public, a principal aim is to engage and, in some way, excite your listeners so they will be interested in your proposal.
+When you are speaking in public, a principal aim is to engage and excite your listeners so they will be interested in your proposal.
 This aim requires you all allow some time for planning your presentation destination.

-You will generate this engagement and excitement by taking your listeners on a journey of discovery as you discuss the situation or idea you'll propose.
+Planning Your Presentation in advance will ensure you are able to generate engagement and excitement by taking your listeners on a journey of discovery as you discuss the situation or idea you’ll propose.

 As with every journey we take, we need first to have decided on the destination which we’re embarking.

 The same is true when speaking in public, so when planning your presentation, a destination is required.

 Defining The Destination

 Where is the destination you would like to take your listeners, so when arriving, they will:-

 - Know what action to take

 Having a single purpose in mind that you would like to convey to everyone attending the meeting will ensure a successful outcome.